Legal Assistant/Office Manager (Washington, DC)

 The position: Gupta Wessler seeks to hire a legal assistant/office manager to start as soon as possible.
 Legal assistants at Gupta Wessler handle a very broad range of administrative and substantive responsibilities for our small but busy law firm and are usually the first point of contact for new clients and cases.
 One of our former legal assistants has described this job as “an apprenticeship in high-stakes public-interest appellate advocacy.”
 Although many of the firm’s prior legal assistants have apprenticed with us and gone on to law school, we are also interested in considering experienced career paralegals.

-Responsibilities include drafting, editing, formatting, and filing legal documents; special research and writing projects relating to cases; tracking court deadlines and ensuring that projects are on track; scheduling and arranging meetings, speaking appearances, moot courts, and travel; administrative tasks, including invoicing, client billing, payment tracking, time-keeping, and tracking telephone calls and emails for the firm’s lawyers; developing newsletters and updating our website; and other tasks as assigned (e.g. planning office events; and office maintenance and upkeep.
+Responsibilities include drafting, editing, formatting, and filing legal documents; special research and writing projects relating to cases; tracking court deadlines and ensuring that projects are on track; scheduling and arranging meetings, speaking appearances, moot courts, and travel; administrative tasks, including invoicing, client billing, payment tracking, time-keeping, and tracking telephone calls and emails for the firm’s lawyers; developing newsletters and updating our website; planning office events; and office maintenance and upkeep.

 We’re looking for a bright and energetic college graduate, preferably with at least several years of post-college experience, who is interested in the work we do and has strong organizational, interpersonal, and communications skills.
 Previous paralegal experience in a litigation setting is preferred but not required.
 You should care about good writing and enjoy editing.
 You will need to have extraordinary attention to detail, be a quick learner able to regularly familiarize yourself with new cases and rules of different court systems, be creative and flexible in triaging and prioritizing among multiple assignments, and be able to effectively solve problems while remaining calm in deadline-driven situations.
 You will need to be comfortable with fast-paced work and possess the ability to complete projects independently.